I need human help to enter verification code (office hours only)

 S'lichot

 We invite you to enter the High Holiday season with the beauty and grandeur of our S’lichot service, which includes the ceremonial changing of our Torah covers from their year-round colors to the symbolic white of the season.
-Dive into the liturgy and spirituality that challenges us to change, to turn, and to return.
+Dive into the liturgy with our new S’lichot Machzor and the spiritual experiences that challenge us to change, to turn, and to return.
+This year, our Kol Rina choir will join us to enhance the experience.

 Rosh Hashanah